 - Long turnover time.
 The main complaint against Ridgewood Savings Bank is how difficult it is to get anything done.
-Hitches in the process are not uncommon.
+Hitches in the borrowing process aren’t uncommon.

-- You’ll have to go in person.
+- You’ll have to visit a branch.
 There’s really no way around it: Ridgewood Savings Bank prioritizes foot traffic above all else.
 While it’s possible to fill out an application online, we had to call and ask how.
 And customer service lines aren’t always very helpful.
-If talking face to face is your jam, you’ll love this bank.
+If talking face-to-face is your jam, you’ll love this bank.
 If you want quick answers, you might want to look at other lenders.

 Compare personal loans from top providers

 What do other customers say about Ridgewood Savings Bank?